Tips for Visiting Mercado da Ribeira in Lisbon

 Henrique Sá Pessoa’s stall at Mercado da Ribeira

-Our favorite strategy is to go in a group, so we can sample many dishes.
-Also, we like to stick to Portuguese cuisine.
-The pizza at Zero Zero and the sushi at Confraria are best-in-class but we come here to taste Lisbon.
-That means:
+Here at Devour, our favorite strategy is to go in a group so we can sample many dishes; plus, we like to stick to Portuguese cuisine.
+The pizza at Zero Zero and the sushi at Confraria are best-in-class, but we come here to taste Lisbon!

 And while it’s not exactly traditional, the octopus hot dog from Sea Me (stall 8), with an octopus leg in a warm bun, is a novelty worth trying.